Six Nations: France breakdown

 Old dog: Mathieu Bastareaud has had an eventful life and who is to say the human tank won’t make his mark in this tournament.

-New face: Kevin Gourdon, above, has five caps but the 27-year-old Clermont flanker has yet to appear in the Six Nations.
+New face: Kevin Gourdon has five caps but the 27-year-old Clermont flanker has yet to appear in the Six Nations.

 Six Nations record: 4th, 6th, 4th, 4th, 5th.

 Missing the action: Wesley Fofana, who tore his Achilles.
-Eddy Ben Arous, below, evidently felt his calf tighten and asked the Racing coaches to come off but was refused.
+Eddy Ben Arous evidently felt his calf tighten and asked the Racing coaches to come off but was refused.

 Reasons to be cheerful: France are trying to play more rugby after Philippe Saint-André’s borefest and doing a pretty good job of it – just ask the All Blacks coach ‘Shag’ Hansen who welcomed ‘old France’ back to the fray.